-As wind has been a resource on the site of the School since colonial times, it was determined that a wind turbine could possibly provide the Abbey and School with the best option for a renewable energy source and the greatest savings in energy costs.
+As wind has been a resource on the site of the School since colonial times, it was determined that a wind turbine could possibly provide the Monastery and School with the best option for a renewable energy source and the greatest savings in energy costs.

 With the assistance of the R.I.
 Renewable Energy Fund and Roger¬†Williams University, the School initiated a detailed study to quantify the local wind resource, including the installation of a special 50-meter (164-foot) tall meteorological monitoring pole.